asimonov/FCND-Motion-Planning/WRITEUP.md

 #### 3. Set grid start position from local position

 Here we convert local position in NED coordinates, i.e. meters from home in Norht, East, Down directions, into grid coordinates.
-The grid cell size is 1meter, from the way we defined `create_grid` function.
+The grid cell size is 1 meter, from the way we defined `create_grid` function.
 So the translation from NED to grid is straightforward - just round NED coordinates to the nearest integer.

 #### 4. Set grid goal position from geodetic coords